imitelis/Birth_Query_Network/README.md

   *  Ultimately, I decided to stick with what I know (docker compose), from here I'll better be automatizing those commands from the previous section in the `activate.sh` file

 ## Git actions:
-  *  I just loaded a basic `web.yml` to the `.github/workflows` folder, it basically starts the same thing as the `docker compose -f docker-compose.dev.yml` file, but since github was complaining about the file being named as `docker-compose.yml`, I decided to add a file named that way
+  *  I just loaded a basic `web.yml` to the `.github/workflows` folder, it basically starts the same thing as the `docker compose -f docker-compose.dev.yml` file
+  *  But since github was complaining about the file being named as `docker-compose.yml`, I decided to add a file named that way

 ## Looking forward: